ryedin/site/_deployment/volumes.md

 order: 600
 ---

-You can use volumes to share data between Processes of the same type.
-This is useful for applications like Wordpress or Jenkins that need to persist data to the filesystem.
+You can use Docker volumes to share data between application processes and persist data across restarts.
+This is useful for applications like WordPress or Jenkins that need to store data on the filesystem.

 ## Shared Filesystem

-Convox uses a network filesystem backed by EFS that is shared among all of the instances in your Rack.
-You can use this in conjunction with volume directives to persist files across restarts and to share data between Processes of the same type.
+Convox uses a network filesystem backed by [Amazon EFS](https://aws.amazon.com/efs/) that is shared among all of the instances in your Rack.

 ## Sharing Data

-You can mount a shared volume by specifying an entry in the `volumes:` section of your `docker-compose.yml`:
+You can mount a shared volume by specifying a container path in the `volumes:` section of your `docker-compose.yml`:

 ```
 services: